 Redefine the way you live and learn in Kunming through cultural events, such as:

-Although your adventure begins in Kunming, our field trips take you to other great places around Southeast Asia to provide contrast and context for what you learn in Kunming.
-IES Abroad Kunming organizes field study trips that complement IES Abroad courses and contribute to a general knowledge of Chinese and select Southeast Asian cultures and societies.
-There are frequent field study trips in Kunming as well for all coursees including language.
+Even though your adventure starts in Kunming, our field trips and excursions take you beyond the city to discover the culture and traditions of your host country.
+IES Abroad Kunming organizes course-related excursions that complement IES Abroad courses and contribute to a general knowledge of Chinese and select Southeast Asian cultures and societies.
+There are frequent course-related excursions in Kunming, as well, for all courses including language.
 You also have at least one three-day weekend to travel independently.

-Your core course instructors lead you on a mobile learning trip that starts in Kunming, and travels to locations not easily accessed through independent travel.
-The cost of this extended mobile learning trip is included in your program fee.
-Extended mobile learning trips are accompanied both by professors and IES Abroad administrative staff.
+Your core course instructors lead you on a long weekend course-related excursion that starts in Kunming, and travels to locations not easily accessed through independent travel.
+The cost of this extended course-related excursion is included in your program fee.
+Extended course-related excursions are accompanied both by professors and IES Abroad administrative staff.

 Join your instructors on an exploration of critical regional issues across borders in Southeast Asia.
-As part of the core regionalism course you will discuss key historical, political, and economic issues with local and national level officials, business people, and community groups who are either empowered or disaffected by regional development.
-Some of our cooperating partners include Mekong River Commision, Asian Development Bank, World Wildlife Fund, U.S. Department of State, Green Watershed, Mae Fah Luang University, Chiang Mai Chamber of Commerce, Chiang University, Laos National University, and Vietnam Foreign Trade Univers.
+As part of the core regionalism course, you discuss key historical, political, and economic issues with local and national level officials, business people, and community groups who are either empowered or disaffected by regional development.
+Some of our cooperating partners include Mekong River Commission, Asian Development Bank, World Wildlife Fund, U.S. Department of State, Green Watershed, Mae Fah Luang University, Chiang Mai Chamber of Commerce, Chiang University, Laos National University, and Vietnam Foreign Trade University.

-Past trip highlights include (fall) Bangkok, the Golden Triangle, and Luang Prabang (spring), Ho Chi Minh City, the Mekong Delta, Angkor Wat, and Champasak.
+Trip highlights include Bangkok, the Golden Triangle, and Luang Prabang (fall), Ho Chi Minh City, the Mekong Delta, Angkor Wat, and Champasak (spring).